LaurentTardif/fabriqueDev/README.md

 ## Passwords

-All services are set-up with theses default credentials :
+All services are set-up with these default credentials :

 - Username: admin
 - Password: admin

-With the notable exeption of GitLab, which uses `admin@snow.ci` and `adminadmin`.
+With the notable exception of GitLab, which uses `admin@snow.ci` and `adminadmin`.

 # Security